-ISI was set up in early 2010 by it directors Dr Michael Foster and Dr Jonathan Storey with Nicholas Bantin.
+ISI was set up in early 2010 by Dr Michael Foster and Dr Jonathan Storey with Nicholas Bantin.

-The directors are world-leading experts in Optical filtering systems and in Laser-enhanced remote sensing instrumentation, as well as Photon Counting Techniques and High-precision interferometry.
-Dr Foster has been an Author on 19 peer reviewed publications and over 50 conference proceeding and technical reports.
-Dr Storey has authored 9 peer reviewed publications and over 30 technical reports and conference proceedings.
+The directors are world-leading experts in optical filtering systems and laser-enhanced remote sensing instrumentation, as well as Photon Counting Techniques and high-precision interferometry.
+Dr Foster has been an author on 19 peer-reviewed publications and over 50 conference proceeding and technical reports.
+Dr Storey has authored 9 peer-reviewed publications and over 30 technical reports and conference proceedings.

 Dr Michael Foster completed his PhD in 1999 in the study of cometary atmospheres.
-Due to his interest in instrumentation he then moved in to the field of LIDAR and remote sensing.
-He has worked in this area for the last eleven years, playing a key role in a number of space LIDAR projects including designing filtering solutions for EarthCARE, ADM (Aeolus) and the Ascope missions.
+Due to his interest in instrumentation, he then moved into the field of LIDAR and remote sensing.
+He has worked in this area ever since, playing a key role in a number of space LIDAR projects including designing filtering solutions for EarthCARE, ADM (Aeolus) and the Ascope missions.

-Dr Foster is recognised as one of the leading experts in the UK in LIDAR instrumentation and has worked with a number of research groups over the last ten years, developing a variety of concepts.
-These include UCL, Imperial College London, the University of Leicester, Open University and University of Southampton.
-In 2010 with Dr Jonathan Storey Michael set up IS-Instruments to develop new solutions to industrial problems using optical instrumentation.
+Dr Foster is recognised as one of the UK’s leading experts in LIDAR instrumentation and has worked with a number of research groups including University College London, Imperial College London, the University of Leicester, Open University and University of Southampton, developing a variety of concepts.
+In 2010, with Dr Jonathan Storey, Michael set up IS-Instruments to develop innovative solutions to industrial problems using optical instrumentation.

-Outside of work Michael is a keen golfer and avid skier and recently has taken up running triathlons.
+Outside of work, Michael is a keen golfer, an avid skier and recently has taken up running triathlons.

-After completing both a degree in Physics and a PhD in Space Plasma Physics at the University of Leicester, Jon found himself entering the world of optical instrumentation.
-In over 10 years of working in the field he has been responsible for designing and building every element of optical and laser based instruments for a variety of applications, ranging from the highest specification optical filter and 3D landing LIDARS for the European Space Agency through to a gas contaminant sensor for British Gas.
+After completing a degree in Physics and a PhD in Space Plasma Physics at the University of Leicester, Jon entered the world of optical instrumentation.
+Since then, he has been responsible for designing and building every element of optical and laser-based instruments for a variety of applications, ranging from the highest specification optical filter and 3D landing LIDARs for the European Space Agency through to a gas contaminant sensor for British Gas.

-His wide range of skills means that he is involved in the initial design of a system, specifically the optical, mechanical and software elements, through to assembly and testing prior to delivery.
-Jon started IS-Instruments with Dr. Mike Foster in 2010 to find innovative solutions for industrial problems in the process industry using their extensive knowledge of optical technologies.
+His wide range of skills means he is involved in the initial design of a system, specifically the optical, mechanical and software elements, through to assembly and testing prior to delivery.
+Jon started IS-Instruments with Dr Michael Foster in 2010 to find innovative solutions for industrial problems in the process industry using their extensive knowledge of optical technologies.